vova-tymosh/RCC-Nodes/Loco/cpu_selection.md

 # CPU Selection
 RCC Decoder is based on the Seeed Studio Xiao modules, you can read more about them [here](https://www.seeedstudio.com/xiao-series-page).
 These are really tiny micro computers, like a thumb nail, compatible with Arduino.
 RCC supports several variants with WiFi, BLE/NRF connectivity.
-You'd likely need a WiFi solution, as it is more versatile and easier to build.
+It is recomended to use WiFi solution, as it is more versatile and easier to build.
 Here is how this CPU, the Xiao module, look like:

 ![Xiao](image/XIAO.jpg)